callumhackett/obsidian_polka_theme/README.md

 ## Plugin Support

-In addition to modifying your workspace, Polka has color adaptations throughout Obsidian's user interface and the whole suite of core plugins.
-Additionally, though code syntax colors use the built-in color scheme, the hues have been refined.
+As well as modifying your workspace, Polka has color adaptations for Obsidian's user interface and the whole suite of core plugins.
+Additionally, though code syntax colors stick to the built-in color scheme, the hues have been refined.

 Special attention has also been given to the following community plugins: